laravel/docs/queues.md

 > {note} The `--timeout` value should always be at least several seconds shorter than your `retry_after` configuration value.
 This will ensure that a worker processing a given job is always killed before the job is retried.
 If your `--timeout` option is longer than your `retry_after` configuration value, your jobs may be processed twice.

-#### Specifying Queue Sleep Duration
+#### Worker Sleep Duration

-You may specify the number of seconds to wait before polling for new jobs:
+When jobs are available on the queue, the worker will keep processing jobs with no delay in between them.
+However, the `sleep` option determines how long the worker will "sleep" if there are no new jobs available:

     php artisan queue:work --sleep=3

-> {note} The queue only "sleeps" if no jobs are on the queue.
-If more jobs are available, the queue will continue to work them without sleeping.

 <a name="supervisor-configuration"></a>
 ## Supervisor Configuration